nltkgf/spacyconlltree/readme.md

    1. Create abstract GF file
    2. Create contrect GF file
    3. Create a labels file containing unique Funs from a file of predicates
-   4. Create an extension grammar for gaps between a file of predicates and a pre-existing pgf grammar file. (*For more on pgf, read [embedding-grammars](https://inariksit.github.io/gf/2019/12/12/embedding-grammars.html*)
+   4. Extend a grammar from a existing pgf grammar file. (*For more on pgf, read [embedding-grammars](https://inariksit.github.io/gf/2019/12/12/embedding-grammars.html)*)

 2. Ensure you have the necessary libraries
    1. `pip install pandas`